ayogun/Final_Project-DevOps_Bootcamp/bonus_part/gitlab-cicd-runner/README.md

 2. **Create an EC2 machine:**

 	>I use t2.micro machine since it will be enough for my projet and it is free-tier eligible.
-Don't forget to choose your PEM because we will use it in net step.
+Don't forget to choose your PEM because we will use it in next step.

 	</br>